cnu-ants/cnu-ants.github.io/_members/sunghol.md

 [NAVER, Ph.D.
 Fellowship Award, 2017],
 [KIISE, Honorable Mention in the 33th Research Paper Competition, 2014], ]
+academic-services: [
+[ISSTA, Program Committee Member in Technical-track, 2024], [TOSEM, Reviewer, 2024],
+[TSE, Reviewer, 2023],
+[TSE, Reviewer, 2022],
+[TOSEM, Reviewer, 2022],
+[OOPSLA, Committee Member in Artifact Evaluation, 2019], [OOPSLA, Committee Member in Artifact Evaluation, 2018], [PLDI, Committee Member in Artifact Evaluation, 2018], ]
 visible: true
 pub_visible: false
----

-I'm an Assistant Professor in the Department of Computer Science and Engineering at Chungnam National University.
+introduction: "I'm an Assistant Professor in the Department of Computer Science and Engineering at Chungnam National University.
 I earned my Ph.D. and M.S in School of Computing at KAIST, and B.S from Ajou University.
 After graduating from KAIST, I worked at Google as a visiting faculty researcher for 6 months.
 My research interest is static analysis for Android applications to detect bugs and security vulnerabilities in the apps.
-Especially, I have researched static analysis techniques for multilingual Android applications (e.g. Hybrid applications, JNI applications) implemented in multiple languages.
+Especially, I have researched static analysis techniques for multilingual Android applications (e.g. Hybrid applications, JNI applications) implemented in multiple languages."
+---